What is the Essential Statistical Assets (ESA) for Australia initiative?

 Ultimately, the pursuit of these objectives through the ESA for Australia initiative aims to enhance the quality and value of Australia's statistical system to ensure providers and users of statistics have the confidence to trust the statistics produced within it.

-Where can I find a copy of the 2013 list of ESA for Australia?
+Phase 1 - Development of the 2013 list of ESA for Australia

-As the 2013 list of ESA for Australia is an evolving project, we welcome your comments and feedback on this version of the list, as well as the next phases of the ESA for Australia initiative.
-If you would like further information on the initiative or would like to submit comments about the initiative, please contact the Director of the National Statistical Service Leadership Section at the following address:
+As the ESA for Australia initiative is a continually evolving project, we welcome your comments and feedback on this version of the list, as well as the next phases of the ESA for Australia initiative.
+If you would like further information or would like to submit comments about the initiative, please contact the Director of the National Statistical Service Leadership Section at the following address: